Tmitchy/wireshark-traffic-Exploration/README.md

 Using Wireshark taught me how data moves through a network and how different protocols interact.
 I learned to apply display filters, track communication between hosts, identify suspicious behavior (e.g., malware or scans), and understand packet structures.
 It's an essential tool for network troubleshooting, cybersecurity analysis, and understanding real-time data flows.

-I have performed packet analysis on a few PCAP files and will upload the results of my analysis here
+I have performed packet analysis on a few PCAP files and will upload the results of my study here

 Security Concepts Involved: Packet Analysis, PROTOCOL Analyzer